DOH-JPD2303/LinkageRefImp/README.md

 [1] TRUE
 ```

-If you find these sorts of mistakes in your own R code, I encourage you to spend a few days reading the documentation for the packages you use most frequently.
+There is no substitute for reading the documentation for frequently used packages and functions.
 You will be surprised how much you will learn!

 ### Use Functions as Intended

-Another issue we found in our pipelines was in the way that branching logic was combined with string distance calculations.
+We also found issues in the branching logic used within our string distance calculations.
 As mentioned earlier, we often want to modify q-gram based metrics when one string has fewer characters than q.
-However, the way this was implemented was buggy and a performance killer.
 Here is an adapted example from the ECHIDNA paper:

 ```